• Skip to primary navigation

 DEGLAZE: To dislodge browned bits stuck to the bottom of a pan, to extract the flavor.
 This is done by adding liquid while scraping the pan.
 Especially when making a sauce or gravy.

-DOT: To add small pieces or dots of butter on the surface of food, like when making mulberry pie.
+DOT: Add small pieces or dots of butter on the surface of food, like when making mulberry pie.

-DREDGE: To coat food with flour, cornmeal, or breadcrumbs prior to cooking or frying.
+DREDGE: To coat food with flour, cornmeal, or breadcrumbs before cooking or frying.

 DRESS: To coat foods with sauce, or clean fish, poultry, or game to prepare for cooking.